Diagonalizing the genome I: navigation in tree spaces: The Orientable Cover

-\begin{exmp} The orientation cover \OM{5} can be constructed by regarding the hexagons in Figure~\ref{f:m0506}(b) not as crosscaps but as ``holes'' through the sphere.
-The holes are then identified across the sphere, forming a surface of genus four.
-A construction of this cover with high symmetry is provided in \cite{as}, based on a pentagonal decomposition of Kepler's \emph{great dodecahedron} shown in Figure~\ref{f:greatdod}. \end{exmp}
+\begin{exmp} The orientation cover \OM{5} can be constructed by considering two copies of \M{5} with CW and CCW labeling of their polygons, as displayed in Figure~\ref{f:gluing05}(a) and (b).
+The blowups of the three 0-cells of $\Delta$ result in (nonorientable) crosscaps.
+The orientable double cover is obtained by gluing the ``holes'' of the CW labeling to those of the CCW labeling, as given by the colored arrows, based on the cotwist operation.
+The resulting manifold is orientable, tiled by $24$ associahedra $K_4$ pentagons.
+Eq.~\eqref{e:euler} shows the Euler characteristic to be $-6$, forming a surface of genus four.
+An embedding of this space with high symmetry is provided in \cite{as}, based on a pentagonal decomposition of Kepler's \emph{great dodecahedron} shown in Figure~\ref{f:gluing05}(c). \end{exmp}

-The orientation cover \OM{n+1} is tiled by $n!$ associahedra, and hence, from equation~\eqref{e:cubes}, by $2^{n-1}(2n-3)!!$ cubes.
-Forgetting the extra data encoded by the planar structure o n its elements defines a smooth blowup

-of the compactified Biller-Holmes-Vogtmann \cite[Section 3.1]{bhv} space by a compact smooth orientable aspherical manifold.
-Since \OM{n+1} is right-angled, $2^{n-2}$ associahedra meet at each vertex, and the center of each associahedron corresponds to a different labeling of the rooted planar corolla of $n$ leaves.
-All such center vertices collapse into the unique vertex of $\iBHV{n}$ corresponding to the abstract rooted corolla.
-In fact, the map can locally be viewed as \emph{origami flat folding} of an $(n-2)$-cube (cut into $2^{n-2}$ smaller cubes) into a cube in $\iBHV{n}$, iteratively folding the cube in half and identifying the $2^{n-2}$ cubes as one.

-\begin{exmp} Figure~\ref{f:map-bhv}(a) shows four associahedra $K_4$ which will glue together, providing a local picture of \M{5}.
-The cubical decomposition of each pentagon ensures that $2^2$ smaller squares meet at a vertex of \M{5}, as shown in the shading of Figure~\ref{f:map-bhv}(b).
-The map can be visualized as folding of the dissected square (shaded region of Figure~\ref{f:map-bhv}) into one square, as in Figure~\ref{f:fold}. \end{exmp}
+\begin{exmp} Figure~\ref{f:m0506}(b) shows \M{6} obtained from the 3-torus, after blow-ups along three points and ten lines of $\Delta$.
+Figure~\ref{f:gluing06} gives a closer view into a part of \OM{6}.
+Since the blowup of each point results in sewing in an orientable $\R\Pj^3$ (in orange), each facet along the blowups glues antipodally to the same tori.
+However, blowups along the ten lines result in gluing of $\R\Pj^2$, which introduce nonorientability along the tubes (in blue).
+Thus, instead of an antipodal gluing across the normal bundle, we glue across to its antipodal counterpart on the other torus.
+The resulting \OM{6} is an orientable 3-manifold tiled by 120 associahedra. \end{exmp}